Moonofweisheng/wot-design-uni/README_en.md

 - [wot-design](https://github.com/jd-ftf/wot-design-mini) - Thanks to the wot-design team for their years of maintenance.
 - [uni-helper](https://github.com/uni-helper) - Thanks to the uni-helper team for providing uni-app tool libraries.
-- [Donors](https://wot-design-uni.cn/reward/donor.html) - Thanks to all donors who help Wot Design Uni grow better.
+- [Donors](https://wot-design-uni.cn/reward/donor.html) - Thanks to all donors who help Wot UI grow better.

 ## License